exosphere-project/exosphere/README.md

 Talk to Exosphere developers and other users in real-time via [gitter](https://gitter.im/exosphere-app/community), or `#exosphere:matrix.org` on [Matrix via Element](https://riot.im/app/#/room/#exosphere:matrix.org).
 The chat is bridged across both platforms, so join whichever you prefer.
 You can also [browse an archive](https://view.matrix.org/room/!qALrQaRCgWgkQcBoKG:matrix.org/) of the chat history.

-See also contributing.md for contributor guidelines.
+See also [contributing.md](contributing.md) for contributor guidelines.

+Architecture decisions are documented in: [docs/adr/README.md](docs/adr/README.md)

 ## Package Exosphere as a distributable Electron app